- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Product Thesis

-The system starts from a simple idea: every useful job-search action should compound into better context for the next action.
+Every meaningful job-search action should compound into better context for the next one.

-If a user uploads a resume, that context should help tailor materials.
-If they paste a job URL, the system should parse the role, check whether the posting is worth time, save the opportunity, generate role-specific materials, and keep those artifacts attached to the application.
-If they schedule an interview, preparation should build from the same resume, company, role, and application history.
+If a user uploads a resume, that context should improve role match, resume tailoring, and interview prep.
+If they paste a job URL, the system should be able to parse the role, check whether the posting looks risky, save the application, generate company research, create tailored materials, and keep everything attached to the same opportunity.

-- The role/company context: job posting, company intel, risk signals, role match, and application status
+- The role/company context: Job posting, company research, ghost-job signals, role match, and application status

-- The guidance layer: LUMO, a context-aware AI layer that can suggest actions, explain next steps, and ask for confirmation before changing user data
+- The guidance layer: LUMO, a context-aware AI assistant that can suggest actions, explain next steps, and ask for confirmation before changing user data

 The goal was to move the experience from “use five tools and stitch the results together” to “start from one opportunity and build the right packet of support around it.”